JudithHuang/php-demo/ppt.md

 - The PHP port does NOT include its own web interface for viewing queue stats, as the data is stored in the exact same expected format as the Ruby version of Resque.

 [slide]
-# Features

-- Workers can be distributed between multiple machines
-- Includes support for priorities (queues)
-- Resilient to memory leaks (forking)
-- Expects failure

-- Has the ability to track the status of jobs
-- Will mark a job as failed, if a forked child running a job does not exit with a status code as 0
-- Has built in support for setUp and tearDown methods, called pre and post jobs

-[slide]
 # Queue sytem

 ![queue-system](/images/queue-system.jpg "queue-system1")